THargreaves/into-the-tidyverse/resources/session_three/session_three_presentation.md

 * `dplyr` is the third tidyverse package that we will be looking at
 *  It has five main features, referred to as the `dplyr` _verbs_
-*  These allow you to filter a dataste or transform it by creating new variables/summaries
+*  These allow you to filter a dataset or transform it by creating new variables/summaries
 *  You can also use these to reorder your observations to make a dataset easier to work with

 ***